Reports & Insights

 Reports and Insights

-Open Reports from the popover's View Reports link, the right-click menu, or the global hotkey (if configured).
+Open Reports from the popover's View Reports link, the right-click menu, or the global hotkey configured in Settings.

 Today Tab